gkw0010/SurgVidLM/README.md

 ## Dataset

 Download the dataset from [here](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155180074_link_cuhk_edu_hk/ESXzk2TtCmpKjiDo3USdKbIBsWLbrYy17ocy9Z8eyr-RXQ?e=uD5Yoi).
-Note that the test set of our SVU-31K is available, the training set will be publicly available soon.
+Note that the test set of our SVU-31K is available, the training set will be publicly available after the paper is accepted.

 After downloading the data, put all the `json` files into `./LLaMA-Factory/data` and change the videos path to your local path.